Behavior Science Research

 Beauty behavior: Clothes to be worn when visiting the venue, list of cosmetics in possession, daily skincare video, beauty service experience

 Preferences: Color tone preference, fragrance type preference, and texture preference

 Life environment (beauty environment): Areas around the washing stand, bathroom and dresser, daily skincare scene

 Life environment (purchasing environment): Department store, specialty store, pharmacy, supermarket, individually owned store, drug store, convenience store, salon

 General awareness/behavior: Dietary life, sleep, stress, smoking and UV ray exposure history

-Example of investigation result (I)
+Example of research result (I)